These Refried Beans are all you need to complete your Mexican meals! Nothing fancy, nothing fake, just great beans from an easy recipe.

 - Kosher salt – It tastes better kosher salt but you can also use iodized salt.
 Just use a little bit less of it as it is more “salty”.

 - The fat: this ingredient is important to add some flavor to the beans so I never skip it!!
-I use vegetable shortening, but you can also use vegetable oil.
+I use vegetable shortening or vegetable oil even though traditional recipes use pork lard.

-- Cover and bring to a boil over high heat.
+- Bring to a boil over high heat, then reduce to a low simmer.

 - Add the 1 tablespoon of salt.